pulibrary/rdss-handbook/meetings.md

 ### Other norms

-The Friday check-in is immediately followed by a 30-minute informal learn-out, where team members briefly share things they learned that week in their work with the team.
+The "Check-in and Coffee Chat" is a check-in immediately followed by a 30-minute informal learn-out, where team members briefly share things they learned that week in their work with the team.

 ## Work Cycle Wrap-up and Retrospective Meetings